Elliptic Double Affine Hecke Algebras

 This action is mostly straightforward: since every $\Hom$ space of degree $2s+2f$ (or $2s+3f$ in the odd case, at least locally on the base) contains the operator $1$, and similarly for any $\Hom$ space of degree $e_i$, any element of the sublattice $\langle 2s+2f,e_1,\dots,e_m\rangle$ induces an isomorphism between corresponding categories.
 Translation by $f$ is slightly more subtle, but corresponds to twisting by the equivariant bundle $\pi^*\sO_{\P^n}(1)$, so again induces an isomorphism of categories.
-The result is index $2$ in $\Z^{m+2}$, which is good enough for many purposes, but since we would like to be able to identify the center of the extended DAHA with one of our spherical algebras, we need to fill out the lattice.
-This is not too difficult in the extended DAHA, which contains a unique ``element'' of the form ${}^w{\cal L} w\omega$ with $w\in C_n$ and $w\omega$ a translation.
+The~result is index $2$ in~$\Z^{m+2}$, which is good enough for many purposes, but since we would like to be able to identify the center of the extended DAHA with one of our spherical algebras, we~need to fill out the lattice.
+This is not too difficult in the extended DAHA, which contains a unique ``element'' of the form ${}^w{\cal L} w\omega$ with~$w\in C_n$ and $w\omega$ a translation.
 This is invertible, and again induces appropriate isomorphisms of categories.
 (Note, however, that its square is not actually compatible with the lattice of automorphisms already described.)

 Now, suppose $q$ is torsion, of order $l$.
-If we take the $l$th powers of the above isomorphisms, then all of the categories that arise can be identified with the original category, and we thus obtain the desired family of automorphisms (which became consistent after taking $l$th powers).
-Moreover, the automorphism corresponding to $ls$ of the extended DAHA is $W$-invariant, and thus extends to an automorphism of the spherical algebra.
+If~we take the $l$th powers of the above isomorphisms, then all of the categories that arise can be identified with the original category, and we thus obtain the desired family of automorphisms (which became consistent after taking $l$th powers, as~the error was translation by $q$).
+Moreover, the automorphism corresponding to~$ls$ of the extended DAHA is $W$-invariant, and thus extends to an automorphism of the spherical algebra.
 We define the ``center'' of the extended DAHA or its spherical algebra to be the category with objects $l\Z^{m+2}$ arising from the above construction.

 The following is straightforward.

 \begin{lem} If $q=0$, then the categories ${\cal S}^{(n)}$ and ${\cal S}^{\prime(n)}$ are naturally isomorphic to their centers. \end{lem}